-The front passenger air bag status light high is located on the instrument panel.
+The front passenger air bag status light to light it is located on the instrument panel.
 After the ignition switch is placed in the ON position, the front passenger air bag status light illuminates for about 7 seconds and then turns off or illuminates depending on the front passenger seat occupied status.
 The light operates as follows:

-- Unoccupied front passenger seat: The % or is OFF and the front passenger air bag is OFF and will not inflate in a crash. - Occupied front passenger seat and the front passenger meets the conditions outlined in this section: The light \$\mathbb{K}{\text{orr}}\$ is OFF to indicate that the front passenger air bag is operational.
+- Unoccupied front passenger seat: The \$\overline{\textit{g}\{2}}\sigma\$ is OFF and the front passenger air bag is OFF and will not inflate in a crash. - Front passenger seat occupied by a small adult, child or child restraint as outlined in this section: The % illuminates to indicate that the front passenger air bag is OFF and will not inflate in a crash. - Occupied front passenger seat and the front passenger meets the conditions outlined in this section: The light front passenger air bag is operational.